Setting up the ELK stack on a Kubernetes instance

 Now that Kibana is accessible, you might notice that the dashboard is empty.
 This is because Kibana lacks any indexes.
 Since we are using logstash and the logstash format, we can simply ask Kibana to index any entries that come formatted with “logstash-*”.
 To set this index, head over to the main menu > stack management > index patterns and choose “Create index pattern”.
 Once you type in the proper index, Kibana will search elasticsearch and match the index pattern with the logs.
 If no results are found, then something has gone wrong with the process.
 There might be some issue with either filebeat, logstash, or elasticsearch.
 If everything is working fine, you should see several logs matching the pattern, and you can go ahead and add the index.
 With the index added, go back to the dashboard and you should see the logs being presented here.
 Note that since we used a grok pattern, Kibana will try to fit the data into the provided pattern.
 In this case, we captured the timestamp so you should see a field called timestamp being separated from the rest of the message.
 Depending on what your log is, you could use grok patterns to capture various parts of the log.
 For example, if you are logging any Java errors you get from a Java application, you should be able to separately capture the method from which the error originated, the stack trace, and the severity of the error and have them separated by grok patterns.
 Afterward, when they are displayed by Kibana, you should be able to see the logs being separated by the fields you specified grok patterns with.
 You can then use this for further filtering from within Kibana.
 So for example, if your grok pattern matched a field called “severity”, you can use “severity: high” in the Kibana search bar to only get the high severity logs.

 That brings us to the end of setting up an end-to-end ELK setup on your Kubernetes cluster.
-So now, let us discuss some potential problems with the setup about Kubernetes.
+So now, let us discuss some potential problems with the setup about Kubernetes in the next section.